six2dez/ipcdn/README.md

-# ipcloud
+# ipcdn
-Check which cloud provider your IPs belong to
+Check which cdn provider your IPs belong to